Many of the best business phone systems remain to be an

 Support is included from Grandstream.

 It's easy to become overwhelmed with all the information obtainable.
-A preferable option might be to respond to a few straight-forward questions and then compare a few quotes.
+A preferable option might be to respond to a few straightforward questions and then compare best-price quotes.

-(formally ShoreTel) and the Cisco Business Edition 6000 are excellent choices
+Connect (formerly ShoreTel) and the Cisco Business Edition 6000 remain excellent choices

-where cost is not a limiting factor.
-Switchvox (Digium) offers another
+where cost is not the decided limiting factor.
+Switchvox (formally Digium) offers another

-high end option for companies that have capable IT staffs.
+high-end option for companies that retain a capable IT staff.
 Avaya through

 innovation remains a prominent solutions provider.
-The hybrid IP-Office
+Their hybrid IP-Office

 continues as a consistent option that can accommodate a broad range of varied

-communications solution, especially for those that want to manage
+communications solutions, especially for those that want to self-manage

 their